 What happens if the habit is ‘ignored’?

-The teeth will continue to wear down at the accelerated rate.
+The teeth will continue to wear down at an accelerated rate.
 The aesthetics and youthfulness of the smile and face will be affected and the teeth will need to be ‘re-built’.
 That is called reconstructive dentistry.
 It can mean that multiple porcelain veneers and /or crowns need to be placed on these worn down, shortened teeth to restore their size, shape and appearance to what it would have been without the excessive wear.
 That is clinically time consuming and rather expensive.
 How much better to prevent it in the first place!
-Not only that, but as the teeth become progressively shorter, so it becomes more difficult to restore them.
+Not only that, but as the teeth become progressively shorter, restoring them becomes more difficult.

 One ignores this habit at one’s peril (and eventually pays heavily for doing so!